quartzjer/TeleHash/org/roadmap.md

 ## Notifications

 Using the proper links, any app can send different notifications to any other app.
+Real-time mode can be requested, all shares sent live.

 ## Messaging